Configuring sql.DB for Better Performance

 sorry, too many clients already error message instead of completing the

-To prevent this error we need to set the total maximum of open and idle connections in
+To prevent this error we need to set the total maximum of open connections (in-use + idle) in

 sql.DB to comfortably below 5.
 Like so: